About parking consultations

 Response rates

-We aim to obtain a minimum 25% response rate to our consultations, and try to make it easy and convenient for everyone to respond by providing a postage paid return envelope and an option to complete the survey online.
+We aim to obtain a minimum 25% response rate to our consultations, and try to make it easy and convenient for everyone to respond by completing the online survey or sending out a paper questionnaire with a postage paid return envelope if completing the online survey is not an option.
 We compile the results that show responses from each household and business to determine the views expressed by you or your neighbours.
 This enables us to accurately define the areas where there is support for the introduction of controls and those areas where there is not.
 You can be assured that your responses remain confidential and are not available for individual scrutiny.

 Businesses

 Enabling businesses to respond to the consultation in sufficient numbers can be a challenge.
 Our engagement with local representatives helps to make businesses aware of the process.
-The analysis of the questionnaire and comments also helps us to ensure that the design of a proposed zone most accurately reflects the desires of the community, be it shopper bays, one-hour zones, controls on Saturday or any other local factor to the area.
+The analysis of the survey and feedback received also helps us to ensure that the design of a proposed zone most accurately reflects the desires of the community, be it shopper bays, one-hour zones, controls on Saturday or any other local factor to the area.

 Consultation results

-Since the introduction of parking controls in one road can sometimes affect parking in an adjacent one, as some parking may be displaced there, we tend to consult over a wider area than the roads where the requests (usually in the form of a petition) originated.
-Therefore, although the results of a consultation will be analysed both for the overall area, and on a street-by-street basis, we do not necessarily expect to see a majority support for a Controlled Parking Zone (CPZ) among respondents over the whole area.
+Since the introduction of parking controls in one road can sometimes affect parking in an adjacent one, as some parking may be displaced there, we tend to consult over a wider area than the roads where the requests (in the form of a petition) originated.
+Therefore, although the results of a consultation will be analysed both for the overall area, and on a street-by-street basis, we do not necessarily expect to see a majority support for a CPZ or changes to an existing one among respondents over the whole area.

 When examining the results, we look for coherent areas within the larger area with clear zone boundaries so that any confusion can be avoided, areas which show a good response rate and where aggregate majority support among respondents exists.
 This may include some roads which do not support the change individually but are recommended for inclusion because their omission could result in a worsening of parking conditions as parking is displaced into them from the surrounding roads.